PolyGel Vs Builder Gel

 PolyGel And Builder Gel Similarities

-Both products typically require the use of a base coat.
-The base coat is a thin clear layer of material that helps the PolyGel and builder gel stick to the nail.
-It’s a crucial step that improves the longevity of your nail treatment.
+The base coat is a thin, transparent layer of material that helps the PolyGel and builder gel stick to the nail.

 Another similarity between PolyGel and builder gel is that they’re both very durable materials that can last on your nails for 2-4 weeks.
-Although PolyGel is a little bit stronger, builder gel can last just as long with proper application.

 Both products can strengthen and add length to your nails, and both can be shaped into whatever form you like – we’re talking almond, stiletto, coffin nails, and everything in between!